Common carp: Australia

-Carp were introduced to Australia over 150 years ago but were not seen as a recognised pest species until the "Boolarra" strain appeared in the 1960s.
-After spreading massively through the Murray–Darling basin, aided by massive flooding in 1974, they have established themselves in every Australian territory except for the Northern Territory.
-In Victoria, the common carp has been declared a noxious fish species, and the quantity a fisherman can take is unlimited.
+Carp were introduced to Australia over 150 years ago but were not seen as a recognised pest species until the "Boolarra" strain escaped in the 1960s.
+After spreading throughout the Murray–Darling Basin, aided in part by massive flooding in 1974, but also potentially through interbreeding with carp strains already present, they have established themselves in every Australian state and territory except for the Northern Territory.
+In Victoria, the common carp was declared a noxious fish species in 1962, and the quantity a fisherman can take is unlimited.
 In South Australia, it is an offence for this species to be released back to the wild.
 An Australian company produces plant fertilizer from carp.

-Efforts to eradicate a small colony from Lake Crescent in Tasmania, without using chemicals, have been successful, but the long-term, expensive and intensive undertaking is an example of both the possibility and difficulty of safely removing the species once it is established.
-One proposal, regarded as environmentally questionable, is to control common carp numbers by deliberately exposing them to the carp-specific koi herpes virus with its high mortality rate.
-In 2016, the Australian Government announced plans to release this virus into the Murray–Darling basin in an attempt to reduce the number of invasive common carp in the water system.
-However, in 2020, this plan was found to be unlikely to work.
-The CSIRO has also developed a technique for genetically modifying carp so that they only produce male offspring.
-This daughterless carp method shows promise for totally eradicating carp from Australia's waterways.
+Efforts to eradicate a small colony from Lake Crescent in Tasmania, without using chemicals, have been successful, but the long-term, expensive and intensive undertaking is an example of both the possibility and difficulty of safely removing the species once it is established One controversial proposal, is to control common carp numbers by exposing them to the carp-specific koi herpes virus with its high mortality rate.
+In 2016, the Australian Government announced plans to release this virus into the Murray–Darling Basin in an attempt to reduce the number of invasive common carp.
+Much work has been undertaken on the potential for this approach as part of the National Carp Control Plan.
+However, the environmental safety and efficacy has been questioned.
+The CSIRO has previously investigated a technique for genetically modifying carp so that they only produce male offspring.